Lightstreamer/Lightstreamer-example-StockList-client-java/README.md

 ## Build

-To build your own version of `java_sld.jar`, instead of using the one provided in the deploy.zip file from the Install section above you have to options: either use [Maven](https://maven.apache.org/) to take care of dependencies and building (recommended) or gather the necessary jars yourself and build it manually.
+To build your own version of `java_sld.jar`, instead of using the one provided in the deploy.zip file from the Install section above you have two options: either use [Maven](https://maven.apache.org/) to take care of dependencies and building (recommended) or gather the necessary jars yourself and build it manually.